General Medicine Education

-The Department of Medicine's commitment to education is exemplified by the formation of a Division of Medical Education, which oversees the education of house staff and students.
+The Department of Medicine's commitment to education is exemplified by the formation of a Division of General Medicine, which oversees the education of house staff and students.
 Excellence in Internal Medicine requires the development of teaching skills and Barnes-Jewish Hospital is the primary teaching hospital for the Washington University School of Medicine.

 There are more than 250 faculty members at or above the assistant professor level in the Department of Medicine.
 Barnes-Jewish Hospital house staff are taught at the bedside by full-time faculty and selected voluntary faculty on ward/firm medicine, at John Cochran VA Hospital, and within the Department of Medicine clinics and faculty practice.